-With various types of 3D printing showing up in the headlines on a nearly daily basis, there’s never been a better time than 2021 to learn more about this exciting technology and start using it yourself.
-3D printing is a rewarding hobby for some, a lucrative career for others, and a fun topic of conversation for almost everyone.
+With various types of 3D printing showing up in the headlines on a nearly daily basis, there’s never been a better time to learn more about this exciting technology and start using it yourself.
+With a 3D printer, you can make everything from replacement parts and tools to robots, toys, models or chassis for your Raspberry Pi.
 You can get one of the best 3D printers and plenty of material for well under $300 in 2021, so consider what you’ll be making with it and read on to learn more.

 The two most common types of home 3D printers are resin MSLA (Masked StereoLithogrAphy) and filament FDM (Fused Deposition Modeling).
 Resin 3D printers use a UV-cured material to form a model layer-by-layer as it rises from a vat of liquid.
 This style of 3D printing can create very finely detailed models, but it requires more clean-up and post-processing than you might expect.
 Filament 3D printers use a feedstock material that is fed into a hot nozzle and extruded out layer-by-layer to form a solid model.
 This style of printing requires little-to-no post-processing, but results in a generally coarser appearance.

 There are several factors to consider before buying a 3D printer in 2021, so be sure to consider the questions before making a choice.

 - Resin MSLA or Filament FDM?
 The two most popular styles of desktop 3D printing, resin MSLA and filament FDM 3D printers offer various strengths and weaknesses, and choosing the style more suited for your application will help you get better results.
 For many , especially beginners, filament 3D printers are a better choice because they are easier to use and offer a wide variety of colors.

 Resin 3D printers can provide a bit more detail, but typically require messy post-processing involving isopropyl alcohol and UV curing.
 You also need to handle toxic chemicals and wear a mask when setting up a print.